Moving House Etiquette

 We've put together the best tips to familiarise yourself with the moving house etiquette.

 You should probably think about doing a little extra cleaning before you move out.
 If you have carpets, then a deep clean is advised.
-Furniture like sofas and armchairs will need a thorough hoover and deep clean to properly remove any hair left behind.
+Furniture like sofas and armchairs will need a thorough hoover and deep clean to remove any hair left behind.
 If you have a pet, you’ll be aware that they often make your house dirtier and so keep their mess in mind also.

 If there are any specific things they should know about the house, neighbourhood or area, make sure to leave a note informing them.
 You may have a dodgy handle on the bathroom door, or something similar, that should be worth letting them know about too.